 Initially levodopa may control your symptoms well with only 2-3 daily doses.
 However, over time you will start to experience changes in motor and non-motor symptoms, usually around 3-4 hours after a dose of levodopa, as the medication literally wears off and symptoms re-emerge or worsen.
 Symptoms then typically improve 15-45 minutes after the next dose is taken.
 This phenomenon is called ‘wearing off’ (also known as ‘early wearing off’).

-Wearing off can occur any time after starting to take levodopa, although it more commonly develops five or more years after the onset of motor symptoms.
+Wearing off can occur any time after starting to take levodopa, after the so-called 'honeymoon period' although it more commonly develops five or more years after the onset of motor symptoms.

 What are the symptoms of wearing off?

 Wearing off is very individual.
 In some people, motor symptoms such as tremor may be the first sign, whilst for others it might be stiffness and difficulty initiating movement.
-But wearing off symptoms may not be related to movement at all and may be experienced in the form of increased anxiety, fatigue, a change in mood, difficulty thinking, restlessness and sweating.
+But wearing off symptoms may not be related to movement at all and may be experienced in the form of increased anxiety, fatigue, a change in mood, difficulty thinking, restlessness and sweating (non-motor wearing off).

 If you notice a change in your usual symptom pattern, you should discuss this with your doctor because you may be experiencing wearing off.
 Your doctor will then be able to adjust your medication regime to provide better symptom control, possibly by reducing the interval between the levodopa doses and increasing the number of daily doses.